-The Directors' are responsible for preparing the Annual Report, the Strategic Report, the Directors' Report and the Group and parent Company financial statements in accordance with applicable law and regulations.
+The Directors are responsible for preparing the Annual Report, the Strategic Report, the Directors' Report and the Group and parent Company financial statements in accordance with applicable law and regulations.

-Company law requires the directors to prepare Group and parent Company financial statements for each financial year.
-Under that law they are required to prepare the Group financial statements in accordance with the International Accounting Standards in conformity with the requirements of the Companies Act 2006 and applicable law and have elected to prepare the parent Company financial statements in accordance with UK accounting standards and applicable law, including FRS 101 Reduced Disclosure Framework.
-In addition the Group financial statements are required under the UK Disclosure Guidance and Transparency Rules to be prepared in accordance with International Financial Reporting Standards adopted pursuant to Regulation (EC) No 1606/2002 as it applies in the European Union.
+Applicable law requires the directors to prepare Group and parent Company financial statements for each financial year.
+Under applicable law they are required to prepare the Group financial statements in accordance with UK-adopted International Accounting Standards and applicable law and have elected to prepare the parent Company financial statements in accordance with UK accounting standards and applicable law, including FRS 101 Reduced Disclosure Framework.

-Under company law the Directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Group and parent Company and of their profit or loss for that period.
+Under applicable law the Directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Group and parent Company and of their profit or loss for that period.
 In preparing each of the Group and parent Company financial statements, the Directors are required to:

-- select suitable accounting policies and then apply them consistently; - make judgements and estimates that are reasonable, relevant, reliable and prudent; - for the Group financial statements, state whether they have been prepared in accordance with International Accounting Standards in conformity with the requirements of the Companies Act 2006 and International Financial Reporting Standards adopted pursuant to Regulation (EC) No 1606/2002 as it applies in the European Union; - for the parent Company financial statements, state whether applicable UK accounting standards have been followed, subject to any material departures disclosed and explained in the financial statements; - assess the Group and parent Company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern; and - use the going concern basis of accounting unless they either intend to liquidate the Group or the parent Company or to cease operations, or have no realistic alternative but to do so.
+- select suitable accounting policies and then apply them consistently; - make judgements and estimates that are reasonable, relevant, reliable and prudent; - for the Group financial statements, state whether they have been prepared in accordance with UK-adopted International Accounting Standards and applicable law; - for the parent Company financial statements, state whether they have been prepared in accordance with the Act and in accordance with Financial Reporting Standard 101 Reduced Disclosure Framework ('FRS 101'); - assess the Group and parent Company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern; and - use the going concern basis of accounting unless they either intend to liquidate the Group or the parent Company or to cease operations, or have no realistic alternative but to do so.